 There were different ideas and plans about the name of the long route, but the Association postponed the decision until the finish of the painting work.
 The painting of the trail marking lasted until 1938.
 There were problems with the route because of the prohibited areas and with the connection points of the trails of the different counties, but the 80% of the route was already marked in summer 1937.

 The Hungarian Ramblers’ Association decided to inaugurate the trail in the spring 1938 in the frame of a big hike.
 The name of the hike was Szent István Vándorlás (Szent István Wandering).
 Szent István was the first Hungarian king between 1000 and 1038.
 The whole country commemorated about the 900th anniversary of his death in 1938, and it was a good background to this big event.
-The map above shows the original route of the Blue Trail and it was published by the Association before the hike.
+The original Blue Trail map shows the oldest route of the Blue Trail and it was published by the Association before the hike.

 The final time schedule of the hike was published in February 1938, and according to this time schedule two teams started in opposite direction from the two ends of the Blue Trail, the first team began the hike at 20th March from the Írott-kő Mountain, the another team departed one week later from the top of Tolvaj-hegy Mountain in the Zemplén Mountains.
 The two teams walked continuously every day and met with each other on the top of Dobogókő Mountain, close to Budapest at Pentecost.
 853 hikers of 45 hikers’ organisations participated on this hike.